-- refer suitable eligible Participants to appropriate Vacancies, including Vacancies sourced by the Provider and by other services such as Workforce Australia Workforce Specialists, the Local Jobs Program and Launch into Work Organisations. - ensure any Participants referred to Vacancies meet that Employer's needs, and - advise eligible Participants they are required to accept any suitable job and explain the consequences of failing to do so. - Where a Participant is successful in gaining Employment, the Provider must place the Participant into the relevant Vacancy and record the Job Placement Start Date. - For Pre-existing Employment, the Job Placement Start Date must be the day on which the increase in hours or earnings occurred (see 'Pre-existing Employment'). - For Full Outcomes based on a Significant Increase in Income, the Job Placement Start Date must be the day on which the increase in earnings occurred (see Significant Increase in Income). - For a trial or probationary period of employment funded by the Provider which leads to ongoing Employment with the Employer, the Job Placement Start Date is the first day of the ongoing Employment. - For a job with a Paid Induction Period or employer-funded work trial the Provider can decide whether to use the date on which the Participant commences the induction/work trial or the first day of continuous Employment following the induction as the Job Placement Start Date.

-For volunteer work/work experience/unpaid work that leads to ongoing Employment the Job Placement Start Date is the first day of the ongoing Employment.

-The Job Placement Start Date must be recorded within 56 calendar days of the Participant commencing in the job or the date of the Significant Increase in Income/Significant Increase in Pre-existing Employment.
-The Department's IT Systems will not allow Providers to backdate a Job Placement Start Date by more than 56 days.
-The Department expects the Provider to remain in regular contact with Participants, including awareness of gaining Employment.
+- refer suitable eligible Participants to appropriate Vacancies, including Vacancies sourced by the Provider and by other services such as the Local Jobs Program and Launch into Work Organisations. - ensure any Participants referred to Vacancies meet that Employer's needs, and - advise eligible Participants they are required to accept any suitable job and explain the consequences of failing to do so. - Where a Participant is successful in gaining Employment, the Provider must place the Participant into the relevant Vacancy and record the Job Placement Start Date. - For Pre-existing Employment, the Job Placement Start Date must be the day on which the increase in hours or earnings occurred (see 'Pre-existing Employment'). - For Full Outcomes based on a Significant Increase in Income, the Job Placement Start Date must be the day on which the increase in earnings occurred (see Significant Increase in Income). - For a trial or probationary period of employment funded by the Provider which leads to ongoing Employment with the Employer, the Job Placement Start Date is the first day of the ongoing Employment. - For a job with a Paid Induction Period or employer-funded work trial the Provider can decide whether to use the date on which the Participant commences the induction/work trial or the first day of continuous Employment following the induction as the Job Placement Start Date. - For volunteer work/work experience/unpaid work that leads to ongoing Employment the Job Placement Start Date is the first day of the ongoing Employment. - The Job Placement Start Date must be recorded within 56 calendar days of the Participant commencing in the job or the date of the Significant Increase in Income/Significant Increase in Pre-existing Employment.
+The Department's IT Systems will not allow Providers to backdate a Job Placement Start Date by more than 56 days, nor will Providers be able to amend vacancy details outside the 56 day period.
+The Department expects the Provider to remain in regular contact with Participants, including awareness of gaining Employment. - Providers need to have Documentary Evidence to support the entering of a Job Placement Start Date in the Department's IT Systems.
+This Documentary Evidence can take a range of forms, including a file note that records how the Provider became aware of the Employment or written communication about the Employment from the Participant or Employer.

-4.4.7.
+4.4.6.
 Achieving an Outcome